aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/faqs/performance-configuration/_index.md

 - IsConditionalFormatting – Can be either true or false:
   - When the Performance parameter is set to ‘off’, the default value is false.
   - When the Performance parameter is set to ‘on’, the default value is true.
-  - When the Performance parameter is set to ‘on’, sub-element report can re-set point report’s AutoRowFile paramter.
+  - When the Performance parameter is set to ‘on’, a sub‑element report can re‑set the report’s AutoRowFit parameter.
-  - When the IsSetStyle parameter is set to false, the value of the Performance parameter is invalid.
+  - When the IsSetStyle parameter is set to false, the Performance parameter value is invalid.
     Please refer to the following configuration.

 **XML**